ephraimduncan/how-to-nextjs/README.md

 ## Pre-Rendering and Data Fetching

+If you took a break, welcome.
+If you have stayed this far, keep on, I believe in you.
+Let's get back to business.

-Rendering in modern web applications is the conversion of the JSX into the HTML representation of our UI.
-Where and when rendering happens determines the type of rendering method.
+**Rendering in modern web applications is the conversion of the JSX into the HTML representation of our UI.** Where and when rendering happens determines the type of rendering method.

 In a simple React application the browser receives an empty html shell along with the javascript instructions to construct the UI, this is called Client-side Rendering.